 On Dec.
 6, 1989, a 25-year-old man walked into the École Polytechnique de Montréal armed with a rifle.
 Fourteen women, including 13 engineering students, were killed that day, simply for being women.
 That day was an awakening for Canadians as well as people around the world, and made feminists out of many.
 Over the past 27 years, people have rallied […]

+This version clarifies that the Canadian Press Stylebook used was the online version.
 I began my studies at Ryerson’s School of Journalism in 2013, the same year that Mayor Rob Ford made international headlines for allegedly smoking crack.
 In my first-year reporting class we followed Ford’s appearance in the news very closely.
-We took a class trip to city hall one day to see Ford speak to the press, where I stood in […]
+We took a class trip to city hall […]

 Feminism’s a word that a vast majority of people don’t fully understand.
 Until recently, I didn’t completely understand it either.
 This is partly because in the media, most movies and TV shows never give a definition.
 Equality shown in media In the TV shows and movies that I watched growing up, most of the characters I saw were shown in […]

 The thing that separates Moana from other Disney films is the culture it depicts.
 It’s rare for the Hawaiian culture to get a spotlight and Disney has now brought the land and culture to the big screen.
 When Moana is a young girl, the ocean calls to her and gives her a stone.
 She learns through oral stories that this […]

 The discussion surrounding unpaid internships is no stranger to controversy.
 In February, the federal government proposed changes to the Canadian Labour Code that would allow for four-month unpaid internships in federally regulated sectors like banking and telecommunications.
 Also in June, Ontario Premier Kathleen Wynne set a goal of funding more placements so that every student completes at least one experiential […]